 • A sales team receives quarterly bonuses based on meeting or exceeding targets, ensuring that employees are rewarded proportionally to their efforts and contributions.

-• A company might provide mental health support through Employee Assistance Programs (EAPs), helping employees manage personal challenges, which in turn supports their overall well-being and productivity at work.
+• A company might provide mental health support through Employee Assistance Programs (EAPs) and workplace diversity training, helping employees manage personal challenges, which in turn supports their overall well-being and productivity at work.

 • A retail company ensures that all employees in similar roles, regardless of gender, race, or background, receive the same pay.
 This commitment to pay equity is a fundamental example of fair compensation in the workplace.